Blog/ROI & Buying Guide

 Are There Leasing Options for Autonomous Commercial Floor Scrubbers?
-(2026 Buyer Guide)
+Lease, RaaS, and Subscription Guide

 Yes, there are leasing options for autonomous commercial floor scrubbers.
 That is the short answer buyers want first.
 The more useful answer is that leasing, subscription, and Robot as a Service are not interchangeable once the robot is live.
 The real decision is not only how to pay for the machine.
 It is who owns mapping, software, preventive maintenance, uptime risk, and support when the route changes or the robot needs attention.